aehrc/pathling/site/docs/operations/extract.md

   the result.
 The context is a single resource of the subject resource type.
   The expression must return a
   [materializable type](./fhirpath/data-types.html#materializable-types).
 - `filter [0..*]` - (string) A FHIRPath expression that can be evaluated against each resource in the data set to determine whether it is included within the result.
 The context is an individual resource of the subject resource type.
   The expression must evaluate to a Boolean value.
 Multiple filters are combined using AND logic.
+- `limit [0..1]` - (integer) The maximum number of rows to return.

 ## Response